Nemocas/AbstractAlgebra.jl/docs/src/euclidean_interface.md

 invmod(f::MyElem, m::MyElem)
 ```

 Return the inverse of $f$ modulo $m$.
-If such an inverse doesn't exist, an impossible
+If such an inverse doesn't exist, a
-inverse error should be thrown.
+`NotInvertibleError` should be thrown.

 ```julia
 divides(f::MyElem, g::MyElem)